At least they can agree on the dirt bikes.

 Stabbings, beatings and drug dealing have been a constant for years, she said.
 What’s changed is that crime has penetrated into the heart of the community.

 “We’ve talked to the city, to our councilman, for years.
 We’ve asked for a rec center – there’s no rec center for all of Westport! – and for a community center for job-training classes, after-school programs and meetings.
-We never get anything but a runaround.”
+We never get anything but the runaround.”